The Kodaira classification of the moduli of hyperelliptic curves: Pointed admissible double covers and the hyperelliptic locus

-given by attaching an $S\cup\{p,q\}$-pointed rational component by identifying $p$ with the first ordered Weierstrass point followed by the $S_n$-quotient.
-There is only one $2$-to-$1$ map ramified at $p+q$, so one can safely keep track of the conjugates of the marked points labeled by $S$.
-Similarly, after forgetting the Weierstrass points and the conjugate points, the image of $\pi^{-1}\left(\delta_{[1]+S}\right)$ via $\phi$ can be identified with the image of the finite map
+given by identifying the first ordered Weierstrass point in the two covers followed by the $S_{2g+2}$-quotient.
+Similarly, after forgetting the conjugate points and then the Weierstrass points, the image of $\pi^{-1}\left(\delta_{[1]+S}\right)$ via $\phi$ can be identified with the image of the map